Mikarsoft/BlackHole-Core-ORM/README.md

   Example: IBHDataProvider<Customer,Guid> _customerService; (Namespace => using BlackHole.Core)

  - Done!
 You are ready to use all the functionality of the Data Providers in your services.
- - Data Providers contain all the required methods to cimmunicate with the database.
+ - Data Providers contain all the required methods to communicate with the database.

 Visit [Mikarsoft Official Webpage](https://mikarsoft.com/) for more Information.